Sierra Dome Spider (Neriene litigiosa: Linyphiidae)

 Research Program

 Dr. Paul J. Watson has been studying the sexual selection system of the Sierra Dome spider in northwestern Montana at Flathead Lake Biological Station since 1980.
-For a fuller overview of the long-term research program, see:
+A fuller overview of the long-term research program is available below.

 Watson, P. J. (1986).
 Female pheromone transmission thwarted by males in Linyphia litigiosa.
 Science, 233, 219–221.